Antte1905/Yarn_presentation/README.md

 # Hi!
-I'm Belisarius, I work with python lua, and a little with other language.
+I'm Belisarius, I work with C++ and python, and a little with other language.